nju-websoft/SPARQA/README.md

 Codes for paper: "SPARQA: Skeleton-based Semantic Parsing for Complex Questions over Knowledge Bases" (AAAI-2020) [detail](https://aaai.org/ojs/index.php/AAAI/article/view/6426).
 If you meet any questions, please email to him (ywsun at smail.nju.edu.cn).

+**Note that SPARQA is updated to SkeletonKBQA.
+If you are interested in SkeletonKBQA, please see [here](https://github.com/nju-websoft/SkeletonKBQA).**

 ## Project Structure:

 <table>